Unknown fields

 breaking anyones implementation.

-In the future, we intend to make these fields required from the start.
-Existing fields can be made required gradually when there is enough evidence that no user relies on the field being optional.
+Existing fields can be made truely required when there is enough evidence that no user relies on the field being optional.